OlsonBolson-dev/find-numbers/README.md

 # find-numbers
-I needed to get all numbers from a file listed, so there it is
+I needed to get all numbers in `[ ]` from a file listed, so there it is